Soundwalk Collective: Composition

+Notable collaborations

-Since their foundation, Soundwalk Collective have collaborated with numerous musicians including American singer, songwriter and poet Patti Smith, Ethiopian Jazz musician Mulatu Astatke, American photographer Nan Goldin, French-Swiss film director Jean-Luc Godard, minimalist composer Philip Glass, film director Abel Ferrera, and French pop singer and actor Charlotte Gainsbourg.
+Since their foundation, Soundwalk Collective have collaborated with numerous artists, including singer, songwriter and poet Patti Smith, jazz musician Mulatu Astatke, photographer Nan Goldin, film director Jean-Luc Godard, composer Philip Glass, film director Abel Ferrara, and singer and actor Charlotte Gainsbourg.

-Other notable collaborators include American actor Willem Dafoe, experimental vocalist and composer Lyra Pramuk, German electronic music producer Atom TM, Russian DJ and music producer Nina Kraviz, Turkish filmmaker Kaan Müjdeci, German filmmaker and photographer Wim Wenders, German film director and screenwriter Werner Herzog, and American filmmaker and musician Jim Jarmusch.
+Other notable collaborators include musician and producer Brian Eno, musician and performer FKA twigs, actor Willem Dafoe, vocalist and composer Lyra Pramuk, electronic music producer Atom TM, DJ and music producer Nina Kraviz, filmmaker Kaan Müjdeci, filmmaker and photographer Wim Wenders, filmmaker Werner Herzog, and filmmaker and musician Jim Jarmusch.

-They have also written original scores for contemporary dance choreographer Sasha Waltz. and worked with Italian fashion brand Bottega Veneta. on a special event in 2025.
+They have also written original scores for contemporary dance choreographer Sasha Waltz and collaborated with Italian fashion brand Bottega Veneta on a special performance in 2025 and on the score for the brand's Fall–Winter 2026 fashion show.

 Their collaboration with American sound artist Bernie Krause led to the creation of a sound piece for Fondation Cartier in Paris in 2025.

 Exhibitions and installations

-Soundwalk Collective have performed at Opéra de Lyon, CTM Festival, KW Institute of Contemporary Art, Barbican Centre, Berghain, Centre Georges Pompidou, Florence Gould Hall, Mobile Art by Zaha Hadid in Hong Kong, Tokyo, New York; MUDAM, MuCEM, Museo Madre, New Museum, The Foundation Carmingac, Louvre Abu Dhabi, Palazzo Reale in Milan, La Triennale, Radialsystem V, documenta14 in Athens and Kassel, Funkhaus in Berlin, Manifesta12 in Palermo.
+Soundwalk Collective have performed and exhibited at Opéra de Lyon, CTM Festival, KW Institute of Contemporary Art, Barbican Centre, Berghain, Centre Georges Pompidou, Florence Gould Hall, Mobile Art by Zaha Hadid in Hong Kong, Tokyo, New York; MUDAM, MuCEM, Museo Madre, New Museum, The Foundation Carmingac, Louvre Abu Dhabi, Palazzo Reale in Milan, La Triennale, Radialsystem V, documenta14 in Athens and Kassel, Funkhaus in Berlin, Manifesta12 in Palermo.

+The collective also collaborated with photographer Nan Goldin on the touring exhibition This Will Not End Well, composing sound for several of Goldin's video installations.
+The exhibition was presented at Moderna Museet in Stockholm, the Stedelijk Museum Amsterdam, the Neue Nationalgalerie in Berlin, Pirelli HangarBicocca in Milan, and the Grand Palais in Paris.
+In 2025, a live performance of the score for Goldin's Memory Lost was presented at the Théâtre Antique during Rencontres d'Arles.